 New England PTTC Videos

-The New England PTTC has started a YouTube Channel for the center.
-Our channel will feature a variety of content including New England PTTC announcements, mini-webinars, interviews with prevention researchers and stakeholders, and much more.
+The New England PTTC YouTube channel features a variety of content including New England PTTC announcements, mini-webinars, interviews with prevention researchers and stakeholders, and much more.

 Introducing the New England Prevention Technology Transfer Center

 In our first video, we present an overview of the New England PTTC itself.
 This video provides an overview of the Technology Transfer Center model, the goals and objectives of the PTTC, and how you can provide input into our services.

 In this webinar, participants will receive a detailed overview of each of the four products in the Marijuana Prevention Education Toolkit.
 Link to download the tools showcased in the webinar. https://pttcnetwork.org/centers/new-england-pttc/news/pttc-network-launches-new-marijuana-prevention-and-education-toolkit